bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundingType_0GRwj6SjTAtwY3611gVZUL/Documentation.md

-The type of ground connection.
+The type of grounding connection.